Haven-Rau/Pokemon_Catching_Adventure/README.md

 <img width="2062" height="1041" alt="Game Loop (2)" src="https://github.com/user-attachments/assets/81a230a7-cf2f-452f-9984-56c062f44014" />

 As shown, the menus, encounter system, and catch attempt system are separated.
 The encounter system is defined as "p" at the end of the encounter process, remaining defined until it is redefined by another encounter trigger.
-This allows the catch attempt system to utilize only the last encountered Pokemon, exluding any of the Pokemon encountered previously that were also "p".
+This allows the catch attempt system to use "p" to pull the most recently encountered Pokemon, exluding any of the Pokemon encountered previously that were also "p".
 Then, these menus and systems are looped back based on the result of the catch attempt or a menu choice.

 ## Game storyline triggers.